chaoge525/soafee_demo/documentation/overview.rst

   * RPM as the package management system
   * Docker or Podman as container engine
   * runc-opencontainers as the OCI container runtime
-  * Development and Test images flavours
+  * Development and Test images flavors

 Repository Structure
 --------------------